Retail sales up 0.3% in February amid higher prices

 Crude and natural gas have spiked about 30% this year, though energy futures did retreat this week.

-Many retailers are bracing for how the war will worsen supply shortages, with reports already surfacing of shortages of wheat, vegetable oils, metals, and electronic components like chips.
+Many retailers are bracing for how the war will worsen supply shortages, with reports already surfacing of limited supplies of wheat, vegetable oils, metals, and electronic components like chips.

 In addition to the Russian invasion, rising COVID-19 cases and renewed restrictions in China could intensify supply chain issues.